 What is cash flow?

-The definition of cash flow is simple: cash inflows are any cash received by the business, whereas cash outflows are any cash expenditures made by the practice.
+The definition of cash flow is simple: Cash inflows are any cash received by the business, whereas cash outflows are any cash expenditures made by the practice.
 Net cash flow is the positive or negative amount left over, once you subtract the cash expenditures from the cash inflows.

 It is possible for a practice to have a high level of taxable income or practice profitability but very low cash flow.
-This generally occurs when the clinic is using the profits or taxable income to make debt payments, buy equipment, or distribute money to owners.
+This generally occurs when the clinic is using profits or taxable income to make debt payments, buy equipment, or distribute money to owners.

-Ongoing analysis of cash flow
+Ongoing cash flow analysis

 Knowing how much cash is in the bank isn’t enough.
-The management team should also know where the cash comes from, where it goes, and what the expected cash position will be like 3 to 6 months from now.
-The most important report required to effectively manage cash flow is a monthly cash flow statement because it shows actual cash inflows, cash outflows, and the net change in cash for the period.
-A cash flow budget and regular comparisons between actual cash flow and budgeted cash flow are also useful for forecasting future cash inflows and outflows.
+The management team should also know where the cash comes from, where it goes, and what the expected cash position will be 3 to 6 months from now.
+The most important report required to manage cash flow effectively is a monthly cash flow statement because it shows actual cash inflows, cash outflows, and net change in cash for the period.
+A cash flow budget and regular comparisons between actual cash flow and budgeted cash flow are also useful for forecasting cash inflows and outflows.

 Building and maintaining cash reserves